 Finally, you can group multiple Home speakers together and stream through all them at the same time.
 Echo can group Echo units together, too, plus it supports casting to Fire TV devices.

-As for video streaming, if you plug a Chromecast into, let's say, a bedroom TV, you can say "OK Google, play Pocket-lint videos on my bedroom TV", or "watch Iron Fist", and it'll play those immediately (it only does this with YouTube and Netflix at present, but there's scope for that to expand - probably never with Amazon, though, given the competition between the two devices).
+As for video streaming, if you plug a Chromecast into, let's say, a bedroom TV, you can say "OK Google, play Pocket-lint videos on my bedroom TV", or "watch Iron Fist", and it'll play those immediately from various services, including YouTube and Netflix.

-Interestingly, we found that Home needed to know the exact name of a song if we asked it to cue something specific, and it wouldn't understand us when we accidentally left out a word from the song title, whereas Echo never seems to have this problem.
+Interestingly, we found that Home needed to know the exact name of a song if we asked it to cue something specific, and it wouldn't understand us when we accidentally left out a word from the song title, whereas Echo doesn't seem to have this problem as often.

 - Supports Android 4.2 / iOS 8.0 and higher

-Home is all about Assistant, really, which is the gateway to question-and-answer information.
-Assistant doesn't have a real-person name, like Alexa or Siri, but it does have a (sort-of robotic) female voice; a voice that you can't change.
+Google Home is all about Google Assistant, really, which is the gateway to question-and-answer information.
+Assistant doesn't have a real-person name, like Alexa or Siri, but it does have a (sort-of robotic) female voice and you can change the voice.
+There are a couple of different options.

-And she's always waiting for you to talk or ask it something.
-Currently, you can call on those everyday, mundane tasks like managing cooking timers, setting morning alarms, and remembering shopping lists.
+Google Assistant is always waiting for you to talk or ask it something.
+You can call on those everyday, mundane tasks like managing cooking timers, setting morning alarms, and remembering shopping lists.
 You can also ask Assistant to fetch weather and traffic information, look up flights, check your calendar, get local business information, and order an Uber for you.

 Assistant even does jokes and trivia: Just say "OK Google, entertain me", and see what happens next.

-At least it's got some of the typical stuff down; it quickly became our daily alarm clock and the easiest way to check the score of the most recent Miami Hurricanes game.
+And it definitely has the typical stuff down; it's now our daily alarm clock and it's a very easy way to check the score of our favourite teams.

 Where Home has a notable upper hand over Amazon Echo is in search capability.